 There are many student activities on and off campus, and all students are encouraged to participate.
 Students may check with the Student Government Office for details of upcoming events.
-The nursing students also have a club, which plans several activities each year.
-Students will be informed of the Nursing Club during the first few weeks of the fall semester.

 Student Concerns, Complaints, or Appeals

 In the event a student has a complaint or concern regarding an academic matter, they are encouraged to discuss the matter with the instructor(s), then their academic advisor and/or nursing chairperson if needed.
 Every effort will be made to resolve the issue at this level.